Data Table

 ## Make your Data Table Editable

-Inline editing lets users update data directly in your Data Table, making it more user-friendly.
+Inline editing lets users update data directly in the table.

 ### Two Ways to Edit